AlexandraLoewe/AlexandraLoewe/README.md

 - 🤓 I’m currently working on my PhD in the field of image analysis with AI
 - 🔬 Ask me about microscopy imaging, imgage analysis, cell segmentations ...
+- :octocat: Working on Mashine Learning, Deep Learning and AI at the moment
 <br>
 <hr>